-Segregated fund assets under management increased by 1.8% during the last 12 months primarily due to stock market increase for the period.
-For the first quarter of 2018, gross sales were down 10.6% compared to 2017, primarily due to less demand for the Guaranteed Minimum Withdrawal Benefit ("GMWB") product.
-On October 23, 2017, Empire Life launched a new version of its GMWB product which is more capital efficient than the previous product, resulting in overall lower costs for the consumer.
-Fee income has increased by 7.6% primarily due to higher average assets under management, relative to the same period in 2017.
+Segregated fund assets under management increased by 3% during the last 12 months primarily due to stock market increases for the period.
+For the second quarter and year to date of 2018, gross sales decreased compared to 2017 primarily due to lower sales for both the Guaranteed Minimum Withdrawal Benefit ("GMWB") product and the Guaranteed Investment Fund ("GIF") product.
+On May 28, 2018, Empire Life introduced seven new global funds, a fee for service option and a preferred pricing program to provide clients with more global and lower cost investment options within the GIF product line of segregated funds.
+On October 23, 2017, Empire Life launched a new version of its GMWB product which is more capital-efficient than the previous product, resulting in overall lower costs for the consumer.

+Segregated fund fee income for the second quarter and year to date of 2018 have both increased by 6% primarily due to higher average assets under management relative to the same period in 2017.

-Mutual fund assets decreased by 9.9% during the last 12 months due to lower than anticipated mutual fund sales combined with the closure of three mutual funds in the third quarter of 2017.
+Mutual fund assets under management decreased by 8% during the last 12 months due to lower than anticipated mutual fund sales combined with the closure of three mutual funds in the third quarter of 2017.
 Empire Life continues to explore various strategic alternatives with respect to its mutual fund business.

-The following table provides a breakdown of the sources of earnings for the first quarter for Wealth Management.
+The following table provides a breakdown of the sources of earnings for the second quarter and year to date for Wealth Management.